jpribyl/react-hook-resize-panel/README.md

 [![npm version](https://badge.fury.io/js/react-hook-mathjax.svg)](https://badge.fury.io/js/react-hook-mathjax)

+Dead simple resizable panel- only 60 lines of code.
 Lightweight, strongly typed package with almost no dependencies.
 It uses React Grid Layout and React Hooks to construct a resizable panel.
-For more details, take a look at the [example project](https://github.com/jpribyl/react-hook-resize-panel/tree/master/example) (which parses user input and handles error states) or the [live demo](https://johnpribyl.com/react-hook-resize-panel/) of the example project.
+For more details, take a look at the [example project](https://github.com/jpribyl/react-hook-resize-panel/tree/master/example) (which contains code for the gif below) or the [live demo](https://johnpribyl.com/react-hook-resize-panel/) of the example project.

 ![Example of usage](/demo.gif)